ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 2. The `CookieWebCmsDomainContextResolver` is used by AdminWebModule to determine the actual domain configured in a cookie.
 This will overrule any previously configured domain by the filter.

 You can alter the resolving mechanism by creating your own `AbstractWebCmsDomainContextFilter` implementation and registering it on the `WebCmsMultiDomainConfiguration`.

+## Using no-domain in a multi-domain setup

+no-domain = items shared

+type specifiers are by default shared, if you define them as domain bound and no domain is allowed, they will first be looked for in the current domain, if not found will check if there is a shared item

+WebCmsTypeSpecifierService

+TODO: document with types.

 ## Manually adding multi-domain support to your entities